ibm-cloud-docs/cis/cis-cli-plugin.md

 :  Skip all remaining rules, WAF managed rulesets, or rules of WAF managed rulesets.
 For example, `--skip-rules RULESETID-1:RULEID-a,RULEID-b;RULESETID-2:RULEID-x,RULEID-y.`.
 Set `current` to skip all remaining rules.
 Default is "current".

 `--enabled`
 :  Indicates if the rule is active.
-Default is "true".
+The default value is `true`.

 `--logging`
 :  Log requests matching the skip rule.
-Default is "true".
+The default value is `true`.

 `--description`
 :  A brief description of the rule.